ajarifi/ajarifi.github.io/_pages/update.md

   This work is partly from my undergraduate thesis.

 * (2015, 10, 01) <button class="btn--article">Study</button> <br>
-  Moving from Indonesia to Japan: Studying aborad in Osaka University. <br>
+  Moving from Indonesia to Japan: Studying aboard in Osaka University. <br>
-  My study is supported by Japanese government MEXT scholarship.
+  My study is supported by MEXT scholarship.

 * (2015, 09, 07) <button class="btn--article-black">Milestone</button> <br>
   First time to join an international conference (HYP 2015, Tohoku, Japan).